 Students may enroll in a variety of courses at the college, provided they meet the Dual Enrollment criteria.
 The credits earned may be applied to a degree program at Montgomery College or may potentially be transferred to another institution.

-For standard admission into Dual Enrollment, students who are at least 16 years old will:
+For standard admission into Dual Enrollment, students who are currently enrolled in high school will:

-- Have completed their sophomore year prior to their participation in the program.
+- Have completed their first term of high school prior to their participation in the program.

-- Have an articulated plan for high school and college attendance during their junior and/or senior years which will include all courses required for high school graduation with time remaining in the schedule to include college courses.
+- Have an articulated plan for high school and college attendance which will include all courses required for high school graduation with time remaining in the schedule to include college courses.

-- Have an overall 2.75 (unweighted on a 4 point scale) cumulative grade point average at the end of their sophomore year or an overall 2.50 (unweighted on a 4 point scale) cumulative grade point average at the end of their junior year (verified by an official copy of their most recent high school transcript).
+- Have an overall 2.75 (unweighted on a 4 point scale) cumulative grade point average as a freshman, sophomore or junior or an overall 2.50 (unweighted on a 4 point scale) cumulative grade point average in their senior year (verified by an official copy of their most recent high school transcript).

 - Have met the prerequisite requirement(s) and assessment level(s) for each credit-bearing course they enroll in.
 Dual Enrollment students may not enroll in developmental courses or courses that combine developmental and college level work.
-DE students must test at 53+ ACCU Reading to be eligible to take any college courses.
+All College students must test at a minimum reading to be eligible to take any college courses.